 Trusted Cluster Configuration Limitation

-You can configure only one Trust Authority Cluster per Trusted Cluster.
-That is, a Trusted Cluster cannot be configured to reference multiple Trust Authority Clusters.
+You can configure only one Trusted Cluster per workload vCenter Server.
+A Trusted Cluster cannot be configured to reference multiple Trust Authority Clusters.

 vSphere Trust Authority supports the following: